 In early 2023, we maintained three separate executive severance plans-the Chief Executive Officer Severance Plan, the Key Executive Severance Plan and the VP Severance Plan.
-In February 2023, we amended the Chief Executive Officer Severance Plan (as amended, the "Amended Chief Executive Officer Severance Plan") and adopted a fourth separate executive severance plan, the Senior Executive Severance Plan (the Amended Chief Executive Officer Severance Plan and the Senior Executive Severance Plan together, the "Executive Severance Plans").
+In February 2023, we amended the Chief Executive Officer Severance Plan (as amended, the "Amended Chief Executive Officer Severance Plan") and adopted a fourth separate executive severance plan, the Senior Executive Severance Plan (the Amended Chief Executive Officer Severance Plan and the Senior Executive Severance Plan (the Amended Chief Executive Officer Severance Plan and the Senior Executive Severance Plan together, the "Executive Severance Plans").
 We do not provide for any severance or change in control payments or benefits in our named executive officers' employment offer letters.